 * Yen generally offered ahead of Japanese elections

-* USD supported by solid data; Moody's drops downgrade threat
+* USD supported by solid data; Moody's drops downgrade

 By Wayne Cole